Frutti di mare, the Italian mixed seafood salad you see in deli counters all over the country, can range from appalling to sublime.

 Back when I was living on Long Island, there was an Italian deli in Babylon that made such a fantastic frutti di mare that it has lingered in my memory for decades.

-What made it so great?
-It’s all in the freshness of the ingredients, and the choice of seafood.
+Seafood salad is all in the freshness of the ingredients, and the choice of seafood.
 I remember calamari that melted in your mouth, flakes of crab, briny, firm shrimp, and a mix of tiny clams and scallops so buttery I always saved them for the last bite.

 Which seafood you use is up to you.
 Lobster would be the high end, of course, but crab, scallops, shrimp, crawfish, clams, mussels, calamari, octopus, cuttlefish — really anything you like.
 A mix of seafood is what is important here, not any specific ratio or variety.

 Think of this as a main course salad on hot summer days.
-It is best served chilled with a loaf of good bread, along with an easy drinking white wine, rose or pilsner beer.
+It is best served chilled with a loaf of good bread, along with an easy drinking white wine, rosé, or pilsner beer.

-Frutti di Mare Seafood Salad Recipe
+Frutti di Mare Seafood Salad

 Be sure to follow the steps in order, so all the seafood is properly cooked and the broth becomes nice and flavorful.